 Types of Sales Tax

-The three general types of sales taxes are seller or vendor privilege taxes, consumer excise taxes and retail transaction taxes.
-The seller or vendor privilege taxes are those in which the retailer absorbs for being permitted to make retail sales within the state.
-The retailer can either absorb these taxes or pass them onto the final consumer.
-Consumer excise taxes are absorbed by the final consumers and sellers solely act as agents of the state to collect these taxes.
-Retail transaction taxes are hybrids of the first two in which both sellers and purchasers are liable for the payment of these taxes.
+The seller or vendor privilege taxes are those in which the retailer absorbs for being permitted to make retail sales within the state; the retailer can either absorb these taxes or pass them onto the final consumer.
+Consumer excise taxes, however, are absorbed by the final consumers and sellers solely act as agents of the state to collect these taxes.
+Lastly, retail transaction taxes are hybrids of the first two in which both sellers and purchasers are liable for the payment of these taxes.

 In sales tax, the taxable event is the retail sale.
 Each state has a general sales tax.
 Retail sales do not consist just of purely cash sales.
 These could also constitute credit sales, conditional sales, trade-ins or any other commodities exchanges.